GA-SF-ADI/adi-2-resources/week-7-networking/31-monday-JSON/lessons/gson-lesson/readme.md

 	"inventory" : "10"
 }
 ```
+> Solution: Its a model for a sample product item from project 2.
+Each of the variables would represent a column in your PRODUCT_TABLE.

 > Check: Split into groups and discuss what is the type for each of the fields!
 For example, "available" is a boolean!

-Each of the Product variables has a type.
-String, double, int, boolean, etc. We got these types from the JSON object itself because we, as humans, can see that
+Look at the JSON object itself because we, as humans, can see that
 * `"product": "Sample Product"` has a String value
 * `"model": "XYZ"` has a String value
 * `"image-url": "http://example.com/image"` has a String value